Home > Health & Wellness > Health Library > Breast Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]

-A low-fat diet might influence breast cancer risk through hormonal mechanisms.
-Ecologic studies show a positive correlation between international age-adjusted breast cancer mortality rates and the estimated per capita consumption of dietary fat.
-Results of case-control studies have been mixed.
-A pooled analysis of results from seven cohort studies found no evidence for an association between total dietary fat intake and breast cancer risk.
-A randomized, controlled, dietary modification study was undertaken among 48,835 postmenopausal women aged 50 to 79 years who were also enrolled in the WHI.
-The intervention promoted a goal of reducing total fat intake by 20%, using five servings per day of vegetables and fruit and six servings per day of grains.
-The intervention group was successful in reducing fat intake by approximately 10% for more than 8.1 years of follow-up, and the group was found to have lower estradiol and lower gamma-tocopherol levels, but no weight loss was shown.
-The incidence of invasive breast cancer was slightly lower in the intervention group, with an HR of 0.91 (95% CI, 0.83–1.01).
-Because the intervention group also initially lost weight relative to the control group, it is not clear whether any potential effect in reducing breast cancer results from lower dietary fat or lower weight.
-Likewise, there was no benefit derived from the low-fat diet for all cancer mortality, overall mortality, or cardiovascular disease.
+A randomized controlled dietary modification study was undertaken among 48,835 postmenopausal women aged 50 to 79 years who were also enrolled in the WHI.
+The intervention promoted a goal of reducing total fat intake by 20%, by increasing vegetable, fruit, and grain consumption.
+The intervention group reduced fat intake by approximately 10% for more than 8.1 years of follow-up, resulting in lower estradiol and gamma-tocopherol levels, but no persistent weight loss.
+The incidence of invasive breast cancer was slightly lower in the intervention group, with an HR of 0.91 (95% CI, 0.83–1.01), but no difference in all-cause mortality, overall mortality, or cardiovascular disease.

 The potential role of specific micronutrients for breast cancer risk reduction has been examined in clinical trials, with cardiovascular disease and cancer as outcomes.
-The Women's Health Study, a randomized trial with 39,876 women found no difference in breast cancer incidence at 2 years between women assigned to take beta carotene versus placebo.
+The Women's Health Study, a randomized trial with 39,876 women, found no difference in breast cancer incidence at 2 years between women assigned to take either beta carotene or placebo.
 In this same study, no overall effect on cancer was seen in women taking 600 IU of vitamin E every other day.
-The Women's Antioxidant Cardiovascular Study (WACS) examined total cancer and invasive breast cancer as secondary outcomes following supplementation with either vitamin C, vitamin E, or beta carotene, which were assigned randomly according to a 2 × 2 × 2 factorial design.
-Women were recruited from the parent Women's Health Study and were eligible for the trial if they had cardiovascular disease or at least three cardiac risk factors.
-A total of 8,171 women were enrolled.
-For the analysis of cancer outcome, women were excluded if they had a prior history of cancer (n = 544).
-Neither total cancer nor breast cancer incidence was statistically significantly different between supplementation groups and the placebo arm.
-Two years after enrollment for WACS, a subset of participating women who were willing not to use folic acid and vitamin B6 or B12 supplements (n = 5,442) were randomly assigned to supplementation with a combination of 1.5 mg of folic acid, 50 mg of vitamin B6, and 1 mg of B12, or placebo.
-After 7.3 years of treatment, there was no statistically significant difference in the incidence of total invasive cancer or invasive breast cancer between the supplemented group and the placebo arm.
+The Women's Antioxidant Cardiovascular Study examined 8,171 women for incidence of total cancer and invasive breast cancer and found no effect for vitamin C, vitamin E, or beta carotene.
+Two years later, a subset of 5,442 women were randomly assigned to take 1.5 mg of folic acid, 50 mg of vitamin B6, and 1 mg of B12, or placebo.
+After 7.3 years, there was no difference in the incidence of total invasive cancer or invasive breast cancer.

 Fenretinide is a vitamin A analog that has been shown to reduce breast carcinogenesis in preclinical studies.
 A phase III Italian trial compared the efficacy of a 5-year intervention with fenretinide versus no treatment in 2,972 women, aged 30 to 70 years, with surgically removed stage I breast cancer or DCIS.
 At a median observation time of 97 months, there were no statistically significant differences in the occurrence of contralateral breast cancer (P = .642), ipsilateral breast cancer (P = .177), incidence of distant metastases, nonbreast malignancies, and all-cause mortality.